 We consider multiple outcomes, some of which belong to the same "family" in the sense that they proxy for some broader outcome or channel of impact (e.g., we have several outcomes that one could think of as proxies for business size: number of employees, revenues, expenditures, and profits).
 This creates multiple inference problems that we deal with in two ways.
 For an outcome family where we are not especially interested in impacts on particular variables, we create an index-a standardized average across each outcome in the family-and test whether the overall effect of the treatment on the index is zero (see Kling et al (2007)).
-For outcome variables that are interesting in the their own right but plausibly belong to the same family, we correct the p-values using an adjustment that accounts for the correlations between outcomes, following Aker et al (2011) 25 In such cases we report both the unadjusted and the adjusted p-values.
+For outcome variables that are interesting in their own right but plausibly belong to the same family, we calculate adjusted critical values following the approach introduced by Benjamini and Hochberg (1995).19 In such cases we report whether the outcome is significant using their procedure.
 The unadjusted p-value is most useful for making inferences about the treatment effect on a particular outcome.
-The adjusted p-value is most useful for making inferences about the treatment effect on a family of outcomes.
-The adjusted p-values tend to lead [by construction?
-Or does it depend on the correlation structure?] to fewer statistically significant results.
+The adjusted critical levels are most useful for making inferences about the treatment effect on a family of outcomes.